papajessie/swcdocs/translate.md

     desc_prize_tieadv_06_e 'Unlock a single use of the TIE Advanced Strike!
 This starship strike deals high damage to shields.' desc_prize_tieadv_unlock 'Unlock the TIE Advanced Strike!
 This starship strike deals high damage to shields.
 By purchasing this unlock, you will be able to commission your own TIE Advanced Strikes in your Starship Command.
 Available during Campaign II.' dia_anh40_00_e 'Commander, I have instructions to deliver a message.
-For your eyes only.' dia_anh40_00_r 'Commander, this is Princess Leia Organa of the Rebel Alliance.
+For your eyes only.' dia_anh40_00_r 'Commander, this is Leia Organa of the Rebel Alliance.
 I have a mission for you of utmost importance.' dia_anh40_01_e 'The destruction of the Death Star has emboldened the Rebels, and your services are needed now more than ever.' dia_anh40_01_r 'The destruction of the Death Star gave us renewed hope for freedom in the galaxy, yet it still poses a grave threat.' dia_anh40_02_e "Data fragments from the station's computer were flung through space by the explosion, including valuable unit schematics."